mangrovedao/mangrove.js/packages/bot-maker-noise/README.md

 ```

 - `logLevel`: Sets the logging level - the bot employs the [winston](https://github.com/winstonjs/winston) logger, and it's default log-levels.
+- `tokens`: A list of per-token configuration.
+  - `name`: The symbol of the token.
+  - `targetAllowance`: The allowance that Mangrove should be approved to transfer on behalf of the bot.
+On startup, this is checked and an approval tx sent if the current approval is too low.
 - `markets`: A list of per-market configurations.
 The bot will post offers to each of the markets listed here.
   - `baseToken`: The symbol of the base token.
   - `quoteToken`: The symbol of the quote token.